-Client Retention decreased modestly to 88% at December 31, 2022 when compared to 89% at December 31, 2021, again driven by the service team's continued focus on delivering highly differentiated service levels.
+Client Retention decreased modestly to 86% at December 31, 2023 when compared to 88% at December 31, 2022, again driven by the service team's continued focus on delivering highly differentiated service levels.
 Our retention rate is even stronger on a premium basis.
-In 2022, we retained 100% of the premiums we distributed in 2021, an increase from premium retention in 2021 of 93% primarily due to high levels of client retention and premium increases from our Carriers during the year.
+In 2023, we retained 101% of the premiums we distributed in 2022, an increase from premium retention in 2022 of 100% primarily due to premium increases from our Carriers during the year.
 Our premium retention rate is higher than our Client Retention rate as a result of both premiums increasing year over year and additional coverages sold by our sales and service teams.